 - ・If you don’t have red miso, you can use fake chicken bouillon paste instead.
 1-2 tsp will do the trick.

-Slow Cooker Cajun Kidney Beans and Brown Rice
+Slow Cooker Cajun Kidney Beans and Rice

 2 Tbsp olive oil